Action (firearms): Straight-pull action

-In the sport of biathlon, because shooting speed is an important performance factor and semi-automatic guns are illegal for race use, straight-pull actions are quite common, and are used almost exclusively on the Biathlon World Cup.
-The first company to make the straight-pull action for .22 caliber was J. G. Anschütz; the action is specifically the straight-pull ball bearing-lock action, which features spring-loaded ball bearings on the side of the bolt which lock into a groove inside the bolt's housing.
+In the sport of biathlon, because shooting speed is an important performance factor and semi-automatic guns are illegal for race use, straight pull bolt-actions are quite common, and are used almost exclusively on the Biathlon World Cup.
+The first company to make straight pull bolt-actions for .22 caliber was J. G. Anschütz; the action is specifically the straight-pull ball bearing-lock action, which features spring-loaded ball bearings on the side of the bolt which lock into a groove inside the bolt's housing.
 With the new design came a new dry-fire method; instead of the bolt being turned up slightly, the action is locked back to catch the firing pin.

 Pump-action

-In pump action or slide action firearms, a sliding grip at the fore-end beneath the barrel is manually operated by the user to eject and chamber a new round.
+In pump-action firearms, a sliding grip at the fore-end beneath the barrel is manually operated by the user to eject and chamber cartridges.
 Pump actions are predominantly found in shotguns.
-An example of firearms using the pump action are the Remington 870 and Winchester Model 1897.
+Some examples of firearms using the pump-action are the Winchester Model 1912, Remington 870, and Mossberg 500.

 Lever-action

-The lever-action firearms use a linked lever to eject and chamber cartridges.
-An example of firearms using lever action are the Winchester Repeating Rifle, the Henry rifle and the Marlin Model 1894.
+The lever-action firearms, a linked lever is manually operated to eject and chamber cartridges.
+Some examples of firearms using lever-action are the Henry Model 1860, Winchester Model 1876, and Marlin Model 1894.